BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/ReferencePages/Symbols/$CacheTensorValues.md

 {
   "More Information" -> {
+      "CachedTensorValues are stored as Values in the Symbol RawTensorValues \
+using TensorName and IndexPositions as Keys.",
       "Simply re-setting $CacheTensorValues to False does not remove already cached values.", "Instead, call ClearCachedTensorValues."
   },

   "Basic Examples" -> {